INTERVIEW WITH RICK FARIS FROM SPECIAL CONSENSUS

 RICK: I have taught hundreds of workshops now at festivals over the years and do enjoy getting to help people discover music in a new or different light.

-I also teach at music camps like Walker Creek Music Camp in California, 108 Mile camp in NW British Columbia, Sorrento Bluegrass Camp also in BC Canada, Nashville Mando Camp in Ridge Top, TN by Megan Lynch Chowing and Bluegrass Camp Germany in the Bavarian Alps.
+I also teach at music camps like Walker Creek Music Camp in California, 108 Mile camp in NW British Columbia, Sorrento Bluegrass Camp in BC Canada, Nashville Mando Camp in Ridge Top, TN by Megan Lynch Chowing, and Bluegrass Camp Germany in the Bavarian Alps.
 I also do give private lessons when I have time at home or abroad on the road with Special Consensus.
-Just keep track of our schedule in www.specialc.com
+Just keep track of our schedule at www.specialc.com

 RICK: That would be fun because I would get to connect with many more folks than I get a chance to just happen across on the road or at the house.